AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

  ![Batch account creation](/assets/users/sergeyperus/batchaccount.png)

- Here i will stay for a while to describe price of resources and estimate cost of potential project
+## How much it will cost me

 Estimates for all and every Azure service are given on [Azure Calculator](https://azure.microsoft.com/en-us/pricing/calculator/).
 Actual prices may vary depending upon the date of purchase, currency of payment, and type of agreement you enter with Microsoft.
  You should contact a Microsoft sales representative for additional information on pricing.
 I will use it for cost estimation.
  Almost every Azure resource billed by minute, and VM is not an exclusion.

  Suppose, to render all frames of our scene, it will take 5 hours of operation of 50 virtual machines with 32 cores each, for a total of 1600 CPU cores.
  In addition, we will rent 3rd party licenses (Autodesk® 3ds Max and Chaos Group V-Ray).
 Of course, you can use your own licenses and build your custom image with it among with all desired plugins.
-But I will simple scenario in this post - with license rent
+But I will use simple scenario in this post - with license rent

  According to this information, the cost of compute resources can be about $505:

-	- $260.5 for 5 hours of work 50 x 32 vCPU VMs with WIndows Server license;
+	- $260.5 for 5 hours of working 50 x 32 vCPU VMs with WIndows Server license;
 	- $45 for 3ds Max licenses for this VMs;
 	- $200 for V-Ray licenses for this VMs;

+You can find this prices on mentioned [Azure Calculator](https://azure.microsoft.com/en-us/pricing/calculator/), try search "Batch"
  ![Azure Low Priority Price](/assets/users/sergeyperus/AzlowpriorityUSD.png)

+ In addition to compute resources, you will consume *Storage* and *Bandwidth*.
+Let's esimate it too:

+	- Storage - our project (1GB) and rendered frames (20GB) will consume $0.43 per month.
+We need only 2 days, so about $0.03
+	- Bandwidth - you have to upload your project.
+Uploading to Azure is completly free.
+And to download results.
+It will cost you about $1.31